-Richard Register, Founder and President of Ecocity Builders, is one of the world’s great theorists and authors in ecological city design and planning.
+Richard Register, Founder and Emissary of Ecocity Builders, is one of the world’s great theorists and authors in ecological city design and planning.
 He is also a practitioner with four decades of experience activating local projects, pushing establishment buttons and working with environmentalists and developers to get a better city built and running.
 Among his many “firsts,” he convened the first of the Ecocity International Conference Series in Berkeley, California.

 Richard illustrates his own writing, and his books are considered as pleasurable for his imaginative drawings as profound in their ecological urban philosophies and visions.
-Register is the author of Ecocities: Building cities in balance with nature (2002), Ecocity Berkeley: Building cities for a healthy future (1987), and Another Beginning(1978).
+Register is the author of Ecocities: Building Cities in Balance with Nature(2002), Ecocity Berkeley: Building Cities for a Healthy Future(1987), and Another Beginning(1978).
 He is editor of Village Wisdom/Future Cities(1997).

 He has spoken at the alternative events at all the major United Nations environmental conferences, in Stockholm, Rio de Janeiro and Johannesburg, and Habitat II, “The City Summit” in Istanbul.
 Universities, architectural firms, transportation experts, futurist conferences, colleges’ associated student body events, business councils, small local creek restoration groups, and city mayors and government agencies have all hosted his talks or classes.